isaiahcrumph/isaiahcrumph/README.md

-### Hello!
-I'm Isaiah C. Rumph 👋
+Hello!
+I'm Isaiah C. Rumph, a full stack web developer with experience in React, SQL, and C#.

-A Full Stack Software Engineer with experience in React, SQL, and C#.
+I enjoy building software that is functional, meaningful, and maintainable.
-I enjoy building software that is not only functional but also meaningful and maintainable.
+F.M.M

 Currently offering freelancing services, I'm always eager to learn new technologies and collaborate on projects that make a positive impact.

 Tech Stack

     Front-End: React (JavaScript/TypeScript), HTML5, CSS3